BlakeKaufman/BlitzWallet/README.md

 - Receive Bitcoin payments
   - Using a Unified QR code
   - Using a Lightning QR code
-  - Using a BaseChain QR Code
+  - Using a Bitcoin QR Code
   - Using a Liquid QR Code
 - LNURL pay, withdrawal, and auth support
 - Wallet recovery